fermyon/developer/content/spin/v2/python-components.md

 - the `handle_request` method is the entry point for the Spin component.
 - the component returns a `spin_sdk.http.Response`.

-The source code for this Python HTTP component example is in the `app.py` file.
-The `app.py` file is compiled into a `.wasm` module thanks to the `py2wasm` plugin.
-This all happens behind the scenes.

 ### Building and Running the Application

 All you need to do is run the `spin build` command from within the project's directory; as shown below: